 - Student submits Withdrawal Notification Form on Oct.
 7.

-- Registrar’s office confirms withdrawal on Oct.
+- Office of the Registrar confirms withdrawal on Oct.
 10.

 - Number of scheduled classes in the fall study period: 24 classes (Sep.
 8 – Dec.
 16)